-Convertible Securities (A Fixed-Income Security)
+Convertible Securities (A Type of Fixed-Income Security)

-Convertible securities are fixed-income securities or preferred stock that the Fund or, in some instances, its issuer, has the option to exchange for equity securities at a specified conversion price, or which are automatically exchanged for equity securities after a specified conversion period.
-The option allows the Fund to realize additional returns if the market price of the equity securities exceeds the conversion price.
-For example, the Fund may hold fixed-income securities that are convertible into shares of common stock at a conversion price of \$10 per share.
-If the market value of the shares of common stock reached \$12, the Fund could realize an additional \$2 per share by converting its fixed-income securities.
+Convertible securities are fixed-income securities or preferred stocks that the Fund and the Underlying Fund or, in some instances, its issuer, have the option to exchange for equity securities at a specified conversion price, or which are automatically exchanged for equity securities after a specified conversion period.
+The option allows the Fund and the Underlying Fund to realize additional returns if the market price of the equity securities exceeds the conversion price.
+For example, the Fund and the Underlying Fund may hold fixed-income securities that are convertible into shares of common stock at a conversion price of \$10 per share.
+If the market value of the shares of common stock reached \$12, the Fund and the Underlying Fund could realize an additional \$2 per share by converting their fixed-income securities.

 Convertible securities have lower yields than comparable fixed-income securities.
 In addition, at the time a convertible security is issued, the conversion price exceeds the market value of the underlying equity securities.
-Thus, convertible securities may provide lower returns than non-convertible, fixed-income securities or equity securities depending upon changes in the price of the underlying equity securities.
-However, convertible securities permit the Fund to realize some of the potential appreciation of the underlying equity securities with less risk of losing its initial investment.
+Thus, convertible securities may provide lower returns than non-convertible, fixed-income securities or equity securities, depending upon changes in the price of the underlying equity securities.
+However, convertible securities permit the Fund and the Underlying Fund to realize some of the potential appreciation of the underlying equity securities with less risk of losing its initial investment.